Aman-zishan/sDAO-with-chainhook/README.md

 9. vote and conclude just like grant proposal

 10. You should be able to see the stx transfer event from the contract wallet to the provided recipient

+11. During each transaction you should be able to see the hooks triggered and server logs like shown in the above screenshot